Home » Departments » Police » Police FAQ

 What happens when I dial 911?
 Am I talking to my local Communications Center?

 The answer is both yes and no. Your 911 call goes from your phone to the State of New Hampshire's Enhanced 911 Public Safety Answering Point in Concord.
-The 911 Telecommunicator in Concord will ask you if your emergency is for police, fire or medical response.
+The 911 Telecommunicator in Concord will ask if your emergency is for police, fire, or medical response.
 Your call is then routed to the appropriate Dispatch Center in Manchester.
-So, if you tell Concord that you need the police, the call is then routed to the Manchester Police Department Dispatch Center.
-We take over the call and ask you more detailed questions to give the responding Officers a better idea of your situation.
+So, if you tell Concord that you need the police, the call is routed to the Manchester Police Department Dispatch Center.
+We will take over the call and ask you more detailed questions to give the responding officers a better idea of your situation.

-Why does it take so long for an Officer to show up at my house when I call?
+Why does it take so long for an Officer to arrive at my house when I call?

 There are several reasons for this.
-First, the large number of calls received often outnumber the Officers available to handle these calls.
-Second, the Communications Staff works on a triage system, using answers to their questions to prioritize calls from highest priorities to lower priorities.
+First, the large number of calls received often outnumber the Officers available to handle them.
+Second, the Communications Staff works on a triage system, using answers to their questions to prioritize calls from highest to lowest priority.
 For example, a fight in progress or a motor vehicle accident with injuries would be assigned higher priorities than a barking dog or theft not in progress.

 Domestic Violence